AcademySoftwareFoundation/rez/docs/source/plugins.rst

 The built-in plugins are located at :gh-rez:`src/rezplugins`.

-Loaded plugins
+List installed plugins
 ==============

-Currently loaded plugins can be queried by running :option:`rez -i`
+Currently installed plugins can be queried by running :option:`rez -i`

 .. code-block:: console